 - Communicate risks to all participants and remind them to bring proof of medical insurance.

 List of safety gear in car

 - Fire extinguisher

 - Make sure participants are informed about what to expect on the trip, what to bring, what is required of them academically, and how they should conduct themselves.
 Stanford students, faculty and staff are expected to abide by the Honor Code and Fundamental Standard, and Sexual Harassment Policy, and undergraduates must abide by the University Alcohol Policy at all times.

-- Collect emergency contact information and liability waivers from all participants, including faculty and TAs.
+- Collect Medical Contact Form 2013 and liability waivers from all participants, including faculty and TAs.
 It is also recommended that you collect medical history information (same form as emergency contact) however you cannot require participants to disclose their medical information and any forms containing personal information must be kept in a sealed envelope during the trip and destroyed once you return home.

 - Whenever possible, have participants work in pairs or teams.
 If it is necessary to split up make sure a contingency plan is developed in case of emergency.

 Follow driving rules

 - Drivers must complete the Stanford Earth vehicle training to drive Stanford Earth vehicles.